mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 A data block requests that Terraform read from a given data source ("azurerm_storage_account") and export the result under the given local name ("storage_data_source").
 The name is used to refer to this resource from elsewhere in the same Terraform module, but has no significance outside of the scope of a module.

-For 'name' we need to define the storage account name.
+For 'name' I need to define the storage account name.
 By defining the storage account name using expression references this will imply a dependency of the storage account on the data store.

-for 'resource_group_name' we need to define the resource group of the storage account.
+for 'resource_group_name' I need to define the resource group of the storage account.
 By defining the resource group name using expression references this will imply a dependency of the resource group on the data source.

-If we didn't use expression references, and the storage account and resource group did not exist when the data source block is run, then terraform plan command would fail.
+If I didn't use expression references, and the storage account and resource group did not exist when the data source block is run, then terraform plan command would fail.

-With data sources we can use interpolation in the output block:
+With data sources I can use interpolation in the output block:

 ```tf
 output "primary_web_endpoint" {